joshcode4/joshcode4.github.io/about.md

 permalink: /about
 ---

-Hi, I'm Josh Code.
+Hi, I'm Josh Code, and my mind is equal parts engineer and artist.

-It's been said that our names determine our fate in life, and it's no coincidence that I was born to code.
-Since I was little, I've been told that my mind is equal parts engineer and artist.
 I love vintage maps and the Sunday crossword, yet I work for a Baroque music non-profit and substitute teach elementary school art class.
 I thrive in finding the beauty in the gritty, technical puzzles of data.

 I'm deeply passionate about data-driven storytelling.
 For my undergraduate capstone I produced a data-driven urban history project about Bunker Hill, a Los Angeles neighborhood lost to urban development.
 By using Python to scrape demographic information from old census data, I was able to paint a picture of both the demographics of the neighorbood, as well as individual stories from Bunker Hill residents.